AdobeDocs/workfront-learn.en/help/custom-data/calculated-expressions/get-started-with-calculated-fields-and-expressions.md

 For example, text expressions can be used to:

-* Show "Over $5,000" when project expenses are more than $5,000, or “Under $5,000” when expenses are below that, in a column of a project view.
+* Show "Over $5,000" when project expenses are more than $5,000, or "Under $5,000" when expenses are below that, in a column of a project view.

 * Give each project a unique number that includes the year the project was created, the project's  [!DNL Workfront] reference number, the project name, and the project owner's initials.